myeomans/doc2concrete/cran-comments.md

+## Version Update (0.5.1)

+Removed dependency on textclean with native function, as the package was producing unnecessary warnings.
+Additionally, added support for large document sets, by looping so as not to run out of memory.

 ## Version Update (0.5.0)

 fix for number words

 added a conversion tool for UK english spellings

 ## Version Update (0.4.7)